Your Job Application

 How to Apply

-- A clear and concise application helps hiring managers determine if you are qualified for the position.
+- A clear and concise application helps hiring managers determine if you're qualified for the position.

-- Use the Finish or Submit button to complete your action (e.g., applying for a job).
-The system will send you a success email if you have applied successfully
+- Use the "Finish" or "Submit" button to complete your action (e.g., applying for a job).
+The system will send you a success email if you've applied successfully.

-- Your account information, resume, cover letters, submission history and job offers are located in your Career Center in the Recruitment Management System.
-Log in to view your information
+- Your account information, resume, cover letters, submission history, and job offers are located in your Career Centre in the Recruitment Management System.
+Log in to view your information.

-Create your resume in your favorite word-processing program, save it, and follow these steps to convert it to plain text:
+Create your resume, save it, and then follow these steps to convert it to plain text.

 - Save the resume as “yourname.txt”

 Use a simple yet professional resume format.
 Our focus is on your background and qualifications and how this relates to the job requirements.
 Avoid acronyms.
 If you do use them, state the meaning of the acronym the first time you use it followed with the acronym in brackets